-Within the Neuroradiology division the fellows are able to educationally benefit from super-subspecialized coverage of spinal intervention, head and neck imaging and pediatric neuroradiology.
-During the fellowship there is ample exposure to multi-disciplinary conferences, including ENT, Epilepsy, Neurology, Neuro-oncology tumor board, Neurovascular/ Stroke conferences, Interdisciplinary Skull base surgery, weekly Neurosurgical M&M, and monthly Pituitary conferences.
-The Neuroradiology division conducts four intradivisional conferences each week; a Monday morning weekend call review, didactic and case based conferences held for both fellows and residents, and a fellow specific conference each week.
-A quarterly Neuroradiology divisional quality assurance/quality improvement conference is also held, during which the fellows actively participate.
+Within the Neuroradiology division the fellows educationally benefit from super-subspecialized coverage of spinal intervention, head and neck imaging and pediatric neuroradiology.
+During the fellowship there is ample exposure to multi-disciplinary conferences, including ENT, Epilepsy, Neurology, Neuro-oncology tumor board, Neurovascular / Stroke conferences, Interdisciplinary Skull base surgery, weekly Neurosurgical M&M, and monthly Pituitary conferences.
+The Neuroradiology division conducts multiple intradivisional conferences including a monthly case-based conference held for both fellows and residents, and a fellow specific conference each week.
+A quarterly Neuroradiology divisional quality assurance / quality improvement conference is also held, during which the fellows actively participate in root cause analysis.

 An active MRI Research Center and PET imaging center further expand clinical services as well as provide tremendous support to the research mission of the department.
 Research efforts are underway utilizing a recently installed PET / MR system in the research center.
 Numerous staff are available in both the MRI Research Center and the PET center in support of research projects.
 A dedicated research coordinator works within the Neuroradiology division.
 Further departmental research support is available geared towards the pursuit of grant funding.

 The PUH reading room rotation encompasses general Neuroradiology and benefits from strong Neurosurgery and Neurology programs within the UPMC system as well as a variety of other clinical services.
-This rotation provides exposure to the full gamut of Neuroradiology studies including CT, MRI, non-invasive CT and MR angiography, CT and MR perfusion studies, MR Spectroscopy and Myelography.
-In addition, diffusion tensor imaging is incorporated into a number of clinical protocols.
+This rotation provides exposure to the full gamut of Neuroradiology studies including CT/CTA, MRI/MRA, CT and MR perfusion studies, MR Spectroscopy, and Myelography.
+In addition, volumentric analysis is incorporated into a number of clinical protocols.
 The fellows also participate in the workup, paradigm selection, and interpretation of functional MRI examinations.

 Head & Neck: